-The visitor method for a Node is invoked for all instances of that Node kind in the program, so the Node must be inspected to determine if it is an instance of the desired run-time test or operation.
+A visitor method is invoked for all instances of a given Node kind in the program.
+The visitor must inspect the Node to determine if it is an instance of the desired run-time test or operation.
 For example, visitMethodInvocation is called when dataflow processes any method invocation, but the RegexTransfer should only refine the result of RegexUtils.asRegex invocations: